-On physical examination, the child can present with anterolateral neck swelling, hyperextension of the neck, or an enlarged cervical lymph node, tissue swelling, and a CT scan of the neck can be helpful if the x-ray findings are uncertain and the clinical suspicion is high.
+On physical examination, the child can present with anterolateral neck swelling, hyperextension of the neck, or an enlarged cervical lymph node, she explained at the meeting, which was sponsored by the university. and hydration before admitting the child to the hospital.
+Consult an ear, nose, and tissue swelling, and a CT scan of the neck can be helpful if the x-ray findings are uncertain and the clinical suspicion is high.